X2Cscope/X2Cscope_blinky_dsPIC33EP_X2CDevBoard.X/readme.md

 The X2Cscope tool using the UART to transfer data from and to the HW.
 To use this feature follow the steps:

-1. Verify if X2Cscope plug-in is installed within MPLAB X
+1. Verify if X2Cscope plug-in is installed within MPLAB X. Detailed user guide: https://x2cscope.github.io/
 2. Open X2Cscope

 ![Open X2C MCC](doc/open_X2Cscope.png)

 3. Verify UART settings at the Connection Setup tab and also check the COM port number on the PC. (device manager)

-4. Connect to the HW with X2Cscope:
+4. Connect to the HW with clicking on the connect sign:

 ![Open Button](doc/Connect_X2Cscope.png)

 6. Use the data views

-More details how to use X2Cscope: https://x2cscope.github.io/
 ## Hardware

 * [**X2C dev board:**](http://x2c.microstickplus.com/) Low voltage motor control development board with [dsPIC33CK256MC502](https://www.microchip.com/wwwproducts/en/dsPIC33CK256MC502) MCU